 Jump to navigation

 The 501c3 is a public charity and is able to accept donations.
-The 501c3 allows for restorative justice services to be provided to citizens who live outside of the Town limits.
-It also assists in providing training opportunities, new program development and volunteer training and special events.
-To donate to the 501c3 click the Paypal "Donate" button below and follow the instructions.
-All contributions are tax deductible.
+The 501c3 enables restorative justice services to be provided to citizens who live outside of the Town limits.
+It also assists in providing professional development opportunities, new program development, volunteer training and special events.
+To donate to the 501c3 click the PayPal "Donate" button below and follow the instructions.
+All contributions are tax deductible as allowed by law.